Show All Answers

 Brush, limbs, yard debris and twigs will be collected if tied in bundles no more than 4 feet in length and weighing approximately 50 pounds or less each.
 Place on the curb for pick-up on your regularly scheduled trash pick-up days.

-Residents may also request a bulky brush pick up for non-bundled tree limbs and tree debris that has been cut to 6 feet sections or 50 pounds pieces for a fee of $125 per hour with a minimum of 1 hour charge.
-Residents must contact Utility Billing at 817-276-4200 to request the service.
-Tree limbs and tree debris may also be hauled by residents to one of the landfills available.
-The landfill information sheet has information on vouchers and landfill rates.
+Residents may also request a bulky brush pick up for non-bundled tree limbs and tree debris that has been cut to 6 feet sections or 50 pounds pieces for a fee.
+Residents must contact Frontier Waste at 817-961-1125.
+Tree limbs and tree debris may also be hauled by residents to a landfill.

 You can also bring in brush during our twice-yearly Chunk Your Junk events.